Rev. Jack Macfarlane

 Father Jeffrey Defayette

-Father Jeffrey Defayette was born in Plattsburgh, New York on January 30, 1962, the first born son of George and Jane (Stone) Defayette.
-He is the oldest of three sons.
-He attended parochial school from kindergarten through high school.
-He received his BA in philosophy from Wadhams Hall Seminary College in Ogdensburg, New York in 1984 and was accepted as a candidate for the priesthood in the Archdiocese of Washington in that same year.
-His graduate studies were completed at the Catholic University of America where he received an STB (a Pontifical Degree from Rome through Catholic University, Bachelors of Sacred Theology) degree in 1988.
+Father Jeffrey Defayette was appointed Pastor of Church of the Resurrection in July 2015.
+He received his BA in philosophy from Wadhams Hall Seminary College in Ogdensburg, New York in 1984.
+His graduate studies were completed at the Catholic University of America where he received an STB degree in 1988.
 He served as a transitional deacon at the Shrine of St. Jude in Rockville, Maryland from 1987-1988.
 He was ordained to the priesthood on May 21, 1988 by James Cardinal Hickey.
-His first parish assignment was at St. Jane de Chantal Church in Bethesda, MD where he served as associate pastor from 1988-1992; from 1992-1998 he has served as associate pastor of Mother Seton Parish in Germantown, Maryland.
-From 1998-2001 he served as associate pastor of St. Mark’s Catholic Church in Hyattsville, Maryland and assisted with the construction and interior design of the new church; in 2001, he was appointed as pastor of Saint Matthias the Apostle Catholic Church in Lanham, Maryland and served there for thirteen years; and then on July 1, 2015 was appointed by Cardinal Wuerl to be pastor of the Church of the Resurrection in Burtonsville, Maryland.
+His first parish assignment was at St. Jane de Chantal Church in Bethesda, MD; from 1992-1998 he has served as associate pastor of Mother Seton Parish in Germantown, Maryland.
+From 1998-2001 he served as associate pastor of St. Mark’s Catholic Church in Hyattsville, Maryland; in 2001, he was appointed as pastor of Saint Matthias the Apostle Catholic Church in Lanham, Maryland and served there for thirteen years; and served as pastor of the Church of the Resurrection from July 1, 2015 until June 30th 2017.